 - Let’s not forget that vintage fashions (the majority at least) were made of great quality fabrics and often hand made, which explains why we vintage fashion wearers can enjoy it even after 90 years from when it was originally made!
 I’ve said it before and I’ll say it again, you should always choose quality over quantity!

 - I heavily promote my favourite vintage shops from around the world (and I don’t charge for this service just to make it clear!) and I share the fascinating stories of their owners through a weekly Q&A in the Vintage Shop Of The Week section, which you can find HERE!

 - Vintage fashion blogs and their creators are big advocates of slow-fashion of good quality (there is the word again!) products that not only look and feel better, than mass-produced garments but also last much, much longer!

-- I like to share my knowledge as well as tips and advises of real experts, such as textile conservators, in the field of vintage garments.
+- I like to share my knowledge as well as tips and advice of real experts, such as textile conservators, in the field of vintage garments.

 You might find these articles very useful:

-- Some of the best, factual vintage fashion blogs, that will help you learn the history of vintage fashion are:
+- Some of the best, factual vintage fashion blogs, that will help you learn the history of vintage fashion:

 1950s boleroshopping for vintageVintage fashionvintage fashion blogvintage fashion bloggervintage slacks